rshah1990/GCP_ML/system_design/README.md

 | Python | slowest  |easiest support pandas and numpy |
 | tensorflow native ops | Medium |Medium |
 | TF Records | Fastest |complex since data needs to be converted into TF records |

+ # Optimzing Tensorflow for mobile

+ - Tensorflow supports multiple mobile platform.
+Andriod, IOS & Raspberry PI
+ - there are serveral method to reduce model size
+  - Freeze graph: its load time optimization. converts varilable nodes to constants nodes & remove checkpoints. disadvantage of this is that cant do continous training .
+  - Transform the graph: transform the graph to remove nodes which wont be used during inference like batch normalization & dropout, remove debug nodes, merge two ops into one ops (fold batch norm)
+  - Quantization weights & calculation: if you quantize the weights accuracy of model will reduce. its converts float to 8 bit integer value with certain techniques